hackclub/hackclub/workshops/personal_website/README.md

 1. In a new tab, open https://c9.io/.
 2. In the top right hand corner, click the button that looks like this: ![](img/c9_gh_icon.png)
-3. Authorize signin with GitHub.
+3. Authorize sign in with GitHub.
 4. If there is a popup that asks for your email, go ahead and enter it.
 5. Click the gray box that says **"Create a new workspace"**.
 6. Set the **"Workspace name"** to `projects`.